 We often hear about people that they sometimes sense that someone is watching them.
 Have you felt like this sometimes?

 You may want to experiment with this.
 Rupert Sheldrake proposed several experiments to verify this phenomena.
-You can read about them on his site: "Sheldrake’s Seven Experiments".
+You can read about them on his site: "Sense of Being Stared At".
 Here’s a short excerpt of the summary of his own experiments:

 My second experimental procedure involved immediate feedback: the receiver was told after each guess whether it was right or wrong.
 Otherwise the procedure was similar to that of most previous researchers: lookers and subjects worked in pairs, with a random sequence of trials.
 The details are given in the following section.